OptSurvCutR v0.10.0 (2026-06-17)

 Clarified Log-Rank Test: The documentation for

-find_cutpoint()was updated to clarify that whencovariatesare provided, the"logrank"criterion is automatically generalized to the more appropriate Cox score test.
+find_cutpoint()was updated to clarify that whencovariatesare provided, the"logrank"criterion is automatically generalised to the more appropriate Cox score test.

 OptSurvCutR 0.1.8